traviskaufman/continuum/README.md

 # Todo

+* IE6/7 stability
 * Pass test262 (at least get to the point of only failing specific tests on purpose)
+* Stabailize experimental DOM interface
-* External interface to the DOM/Node.js
+* Resumable state from the serializer output
-* Serializable bytecode
 * Full dev environment built around Continuum
+* Create a tracing meta-interpreter to run the interpreter/runtime
+*  * Garbage Collector
+*  * Tracing JIT "compiler" that targets host engine's JIT compiler
-* Bootstrap the runtime by compiling it to bytecode and self-executing
+*  * Refactor the runtime to compile efficiently
-* Massive work on optimizations
-* IE6/7